-What is the legislation in your jurisdiction applying specifically to the behaviour of dominant firms?
+What is the legal framework in your jurisdiction covering the behaviour of dominant firms?

 Section 18 of the Competition Act 1998 states that 'any conduct on the part of one or more undertakings which amounts to the abuse of a dominant position in a market is prohibited if it may affect trade within the United Kingdom' (the Chapter II Prohibition).